Developing kured

 We love contributions to kured, no matter if you are helping out on Slack, reporting or triaging issues or contributing code to kured.

-In any case, it will make sense to familiarise yourself with the main README to understand the different features and options, which is helpful for testing.
+In any case, it will make sense to familiarise yourself with the main documentation to understand the different features and options, which is helpful for testing.
 The “building” section in particular makes sense if you are planning to contribute code.

 Certificate of Origin